skroonenburg/Skeletor/README.md

 2. Modern UI based on Twitter bootstrap
 3. Assist with modern web developement tasks like dialogs, grids etc
 4. Build automation out of the box
-5. Testing and unit testing guidlines and examples
+5. Testing and unit testing guidelines and examples
 6. Lean controllers and sexy routes
-6. Dependency injection out of the box which is convention based
+6. Convention based dependency injection out of the box
 7. Interceptors to help with cross cutting concerns

 The pointy stick
 ==================
 The reason for this project is it is a pain to reinvent the wheel and code this on every project.
 You get it for free with Skeletor.
 Skeletor is the works of Blair Davidson, Hendry Luk and Padgett Rowell who are all .NET developers.